Jean-Claude Romand: Actions on the night of the murder

-Around noon the same day, Romand travelled to his parents' house, where he joined them for lunch.
-Immediately after the meal, he repeatedly shot both of them and the family dog.
+Around noon the same day, Romand travelled to his parents' house, where he ate lunch with them.
+After the meal, he went upstairs with his father, who showed Romand a vent near the floor that needed repairing.
+When his father bent down to look at the vent, Romand shot him twice in the back.
+After covering his body with a sheet, Romand shot his mother in the living room, shooting her in the front.
+He also shot the family dog.

 In the evening, he picked up his former mistress, telling her they were invited to a dinner with the then-health minister, Bernard Kouchner.
-Pretending that they were lost, he made her get out of the car and attempted to strangle her with a cord, spraying tear gas into her face.
-When she fought back, he apologized and drove her back to her home, after making her promise never to tell anyone about his attempt to murder her.
+They drove around while Romand pretended he was lost, all before stopping and searching through the car for a piece of paper he supposedly had lost with Kouchner's phone number on it.
+He claimed he was unable to find it and claimed instead to have found the necklace he had bought as a gift to his former mistress.
+Romand invited her out of the car, telling her to close her eyes while he put it around her neck.
+When she did, Romand began spraying tear gas into her face while he shoved a stun wand into her stomach.
+The woman also believed she had been strangled with a plastic cord.
+After she pleaded for her life, Romand gave up his attack and drove her the two-hour drive home.
+During this time, they talked, and Romand blamed his cancer, claiming it was driving him mad.
+He made her promise never to tell anyone about his attempt to murder her.
 He then returned to his family home, which still contained the bodies of his dead wife and children.

 That night, he sat and watched television before he poured petrol around the house, set it on fire, and took an overdose of sleeping pills.
 Whether this suicide attempt was genuine is doubtful, since some writers have pointed out that the pills he took were long expired and he had access to more effective barbiturates.
 Furthermore, he started the fire at 4 o'clock in the morning, right around the time the road cleaners were passing by.
 They immediately alerted the local firefighters, who arrived in time to rescue Romand.

 He survived the blaze but refused to talk to police during subsequent questioning.